-If you have a local nursery, chances are you have access to the basic building blocks of good, homemade soil.
-Here in New England, peat moss, perlite, sand and compost are all readily available to buy individually.
+If you have a local nursery, chances are you have access to the basic building blocks of good, homemade potting soil.
+Here in New England, peat moss, perlite, sand, and compost are all readily available to buy individually.

-Basic Potting Soil Recipe for Peppers (Raised Bed or Container)
+Basic Potting Soil Recipe for Peppers (Raised Bed or Containers)

-Finding the golden ratio is going to depend on your climate, how often you can water your plants, and other environmental factors.
-However, we will share a simple, rough template to start with for a basic homemade pepper plant soil.
+Finding the golden ratio is going to depend on your climate, how often you can water your plants, and other personal preferences.
+However, I will share a simple, rough template to start with for a basic homemade pepper plant soil:

-- 1/4 organic material.
-This can be compost, rotted manure, chicken manure pellets, etc. This should be as diverse as possible, adding from multiple sources if possible.
+- 1/4 organic matter.
+This can be homemade compost, rotted manure, chicken manure pellets, etc. This should be as diverse as possible, coming from multiple sources if possible.

 - 1/4 drainage.
 Perlite, vermiculite, or sand all work great for aiding in drainage.
-They also give the roots more channels to easily grow through.
+They also give the roots more channels to grow through and better access to oxygen.

 This basic recipe is a good starting point, but we love to continue experimenting every year with our own soil combinations.
-Play with the ratios and compare the results of each plant to hone in on your perfect recipe.
+Play with the ratios, along with additional amendments, and compare the results of each plant to hone in on your perfect recipe.

-Some plants may need more organic matter, while others might need a looser soil for easier penetration.
+Some plants may prefer more organic matter, while others might need a looser soil for easier root penetration.
 Peppers like a good balance of both, not too fluffy, but definitely not compact, allowing for easy drainage.

-Now, let’s go deeper into each of the vital components of a healthy, quality garden soil.
+Now, let’s go deeper into each of the vital components of a healthy, quality soil.

-Though the percentage of organic material required is somewhat low (10-30%), it is the most essential part of top-performing soil.
-Compost, rotted manure, alfalfa, and others provide natural, slow release nutrition for your peppers.
+Though the percentage of organic material required is somewhat low (5-10% for in-ground soil), it is the most essential part of top-performing soil.
+Compost, rotted manure, alfalfa, and other ingredients provide natural, slow release nutrition for your peppers.

 Nutrients are, of course, critical for healthy potted pepper plants.
 With organic material added to your soil before planting, the natural ingredients have time to break down into usable forms of the primary and secondary nutrients.